soygul/gcm/README.md

 Uses the XMPP endpoint to have persistent and asynchronous connection with the Google's GCM servers.

-The HTTP implementation is a work in progress.
+The HTTP implementation is a work in progress but it is advisable to use the CCS (XMPP) implementation instead as it is asynchronous and hence utilizes server resources more efficiently.

 CCS Example
 -----------